debbsgomes/quake-log-parser/README.md

 -   Parses Quake game logs to extract match data.
 -   Generates reports in text, CSV, and JSON formats.
 -   Validates parsed match data to ensure correctness.
+-   Uses an LLM to answer queries about match data.

 ## Installation